 - Assessing current heavy metal, PCB and PAH levels in Long Creek and a reference stream as a precursor to a larger study involving up to five urban impaired streams (UISs) and three reference streams in southern Maine.

-- Assessing North America's first ever, sucessful mining project of a closed landfill to recover metals.
+- Assessing North America's first ever, successful mining project of a closed landfill to recover metals.

 - Development of novel methods for fine particle analysis to establish the appropriate methodologies and assess the need/market for indoor air quality sampling from Residential Wood Combustion (RWC) in Maine.